adsamcik/LastIRead/README.md

 # LastIRead

 Free open-source application for tracking your reading progress.

+No longer in development and is being rewritten into Flutter.
+This change will make it much easier to make changes (especially UI is more versatile) in the future and also support multiple platforms.
+Windows will still be supported (preview version in flutter proved to be good enough for this project).

 ## Technical